-Distributors play an important role by collecting and remitting fees subject to gallon fees for tank owners storing regulated substances.
-The types of regulated substances required to pay gallon fees, or commonly referred to as through-put fees include, Gasoline, New Motor Oil, Hazardous Substance, Other, Gasohol, Aviation Fuel, Mixture and Farm Diesel.
+Distributors play an important role by collecting and remitting fees subject to gallon fees for UST owners storing regulated substances.
+The types of regulated substances required to pay gallon fees, or commonly referred to as throughput fees, include gasoline, new motor oil, hazardous substance, other substance, gasohol, aviation fuel, mixture, and farm diesel.
+1

 Distributors must use the website to report actual delivery data in a specified format either manually or electronically.
-The goal is to reduce calculation errors, provide transparency and most importantly, allow a throughput payment history for tank owners and operators in the event the information is needed to demonstrate financial responsibility.
+The goal is to reduce calculation errors, provide transparency, and most importantly, allow a throughput payment history for tank owners and operators in the event the information is needed to demonstrate financial responsibility.